|Root Lesion (Pratylenchus)||500-1000|

 |Root Knot (Meloidogyne)||100|

-Hosts: all fruit trees
+All fruit trees

-Biology: Nematodes are worm-shaped, nearly microscopic organisms.
+Nematodes are worm-shaped, nearly microscopic organisms.
 There are many species of beneficial nematodes that help to improve nutrient cycling and feed on other soil microbes including plant pathogens and insects.
 There are a few plant parasitic nematodes (PPN) that affect fruit trees.
 They feed on plant cells using a spear-like structure called stylet to withdraw plant juices.

 Plant Parasitic Nematodes Important in Fruit Crops of the Intermountain West

 Eight plant parasitic nematode genera have been found in fruit orchard soils in soil surveys in Colorado.
 These are: the root-lesion, dagger, spiral, root-knot, lance, citrus, ring, and stunt nematodes.
 The most important of these are the root-lesion and the dagger nematodes.
+There are currently no reports of plant parasitic nematodes affecting fruit trees in Montana.

-ROOT-LESION NEMATODE (Pratylenchus spp.)
+Root-Lesion Nematode (Pratylenchus spp.)

 Root-lesion nematode can be a major cause of orchard replant failures.
 Lesion nematodes enter the root and burrow tunnels through the root cortex.
 Eggs are laid inside root tissues or in the soil.
 They hatch, and the juveniles then enter the roots and contribute to root injury.
 Root lesion nematodes are migratory and therefore are capable of repeatedly entering and exiting from root tissue.